The Little Sister Tarot

 Frequently Asked Questions

-Does The Little Sister Tarot follow traditional tarot structure?
+Does The Little Sister Tarot follow traditional Rider-Waite-Smith symbolism?

-Is The Little Sister Tarot an inclusive deck?
+What themes does The Little Sister Tarot explore?

 Campaign Stats